Beyond Video Conferencing: How Agencies and FSIs Can Make the Most of UC

 MeriTalk: Obviously, security is a huge concern and a big requirement.
 Zoom for Government has earned FedRAMP Moderate authorization, which means that agencies can use the cloud service for controlled, unclassified information.
 Tell us a bit about some of the other government security requirements that Zoom has met.

-Krar: We’re the only ones in the industry with true multi-point end-to-end encryption, which is very valuable because most meetings have more than two people in them.
+Meredith Krar: We’re the only ones in the industry with true multi-point end-to-end encryption, which is very valuable because most meetings have more than two people in them.
 It doesn’t matter how many people you add to the meeting.
 Everything is going to be in that encrypted tunnel.

 In addition to FedRAMP Moderate authorization, Zoom for Government has received Provisional Authorization from the Defense Information Systems Agency for the Department of Defense at Impact Level 4 (IL4) and an Authorization to Operate with Conditions for DoD IL4 for Zoom Meetings with the Department of the Air Force.